Barycentric gluing and geometry of stable metrics: Barycentric gluing: a versatile local-to-global embedding technique

-By definition of the ultraproduct norm it is clear that for every $x,y\in \cM$, Since, local finiteness is preserved under coarse embeddings, $f(\cM)$ is a locally finite subset of $Y^{\cU}$.
-The composition of a coarse embedding and a bi-Lipschitz embedding being a coarse embedding, the conclusion follows from Theorem \ref{cfrLipschitz}. \end{proof}
+Since, local finiteness is preserved under bi-Lipschitz embeddings, $f(\metX)$ is a locally finite subset of $Y^{\cU}$.
+The composition of a bi-Lipschitz embedding and another bi-Lipschitz embedding being a bi-Lipschitz embedding, the conclusion follows from Corollary \ref{coro:ultra}. \end{proof}

-If the sequence $(\varphi_k)_{k=1}^{\infty}$ in the proof above is actually a sequence of equi-bi-Lipschitz embeddings then $\varphi$ is a bi-Lipschitz embedding. \begin{cor} The bi-Lipschitz embeddability of a locally finite metric space into an infinite dimensional Banach space is finitely determined. \end{cor} Corollary \ref{ultra}, Corollary \ref{coarsefindet}, Corollary \ref{lipfindet} can all be found in \cite{Ostrovskii2012}.
-The next consequence of Theorem \ref{cfrLipschitz} was originally proven by the author in \cite{Baudier2007}. \begin{cor} A Banach space $X$ is not superreflexive if and only if the infinite binary tree admits a bi-Lipschitz embedding into $X$. \end{cor} \begin{proof} It is a deep result of Bourgain \cite{Bourgain1986a} that a Banach space $X$ is not superreflexive if and only if the infinite binary tree is locally bi-Lipschitzly embeddable into $X$.
-It remains to remark that the infinite binary tree is a locally finite metric space. \end{proof}

-By definition a $\mathcal{L}_{p}$-space is crudely finitely represented into any Banach space containing the $\ell_p^n$'s uniformly, and we obtain the following result that could be found originally in \cite{Baudier2012}. \begin{cor} Let $X$ be a $\mathcal{L}_{p}$-space for some $p\in[1,+\infty]$.
-If $M$ is a locally finite subset of $X$, then $M$ bi-Lipschitzly embeds into any Banach space which contains the $\ell_p^n$'s uniformly. \end{cor} If $X$ is a $\mathcal{L}_{p,\la}$-space for some $\la\ge 1$, then the distortion of the embedding in Corollary \ref{script} depends only on $\lambda$.

-By Dvoretzky's theorem, every infinite-dimensional Banach space contains the $\ell_2^n$'s uniformly.
-Since a $\mathcal{L}_{2}$-space is isomorphic to a Hilbert space, Corollary \ref{script} in the case $p=2$ takes a rather simple form, originally due to Ostrovskii \cite{Ostrovskii2009}. \begin{cor} Let $Y$ be an infinite dimensional Banach space, and $M$ be a locally finite subset of a Hilbert space, then $M$ admits a bi-Lipschitz embedding into $Y$. \end{cor}